-The execution of State budgets, including proposed budgets, may be affected by numerous factors, including but not limited to: (i) shifts in costs from the federal government to the State, (ii) national, State and international economic conditions, (iii) litigation risks associated with proposed spending reductions, (iv) rising health care costs and/or other unfunded liabilities, such as pension or OPEB, and (v) numerous other factors, all or any of which could cause the revenue and spending projections included in such budgets to be unattainable.
-The District cannot predict the impact that the 2021-22 State Budget or subsequent State Budgets, will have on its own finances and operations.
-However, the Bonds are secured by ad valorem property taxes levied and collected on taxable property in the District, without limit as to rate or amount, and are not secured by a pledge of revenues of the District or its general fund.
+The execution of State budgets may be affected by numerous factors, including but not limited to: (i) shifts in costs from the federal government to the State, (ii) national, State and international economic conditions, (iii) litigation risks, (iv) rising health care costs and/or other unfunded liabilities, such as pension or OPEB, and (v) numerous other factors, all or any of which could cause the revenue and spending projections included in such budgets to be unattainable.
+The District cannot predict the impact that the 2023-24 State Budget or subsequent State budgets, or future changes (if any) in the budget due to shifts in the economy or other factors, will have on its own finances and operations.
+However, the Bonds described herein are secured by ad valorem property taxes levied and collected on taxable property in the District, without limit as to rate or amount, and are not secured by a pledge of revenues of the District or its general fund.

 The State has not entered into any contractual commitments with the District, the County, the Purchaser or the Owners of the Bonds to provide State Budget information to the District or the owners of the Bonds.
-Although they believe the sources of information listed below are reliable, neither the District nor the Purchaser assume any responsibility for the accuracy of the State Budget information set forth or referred to in this Official Statement or incorporated herein.
+Although the sources of information provided herein are known to be reliable, neither the District nor the Purchaser assume any responsibility for the accuracy of the budget information set forth or referred to in this Official Statement or incorporated herein.